Economy of Mauritius: Concerted strategy of nation building

 A concerted strategy of nation building since Independence created the foundations for sustained growth.
 Partnerships across ethnic groups allowed economic redistribution to be negotiated and the resulting better balance of economic and political power allowed strong and independent institutions.
 The emerging political system encouraged a consultative approach to policy formation that allowed strategies for growth to be continued regardless of changes in the parties in power.

 Strong and inclusive institutions

 Strong institutions are critical in ensuring country's competitiveness, economic resilience and stability.
 They have supported development strategies and ensured that export earnings are reinvested in strategic and productive sectors.
-In the financial sector they have built a regulated and well-capitalised banking and financial system that protected it from toxic assets prior to the 2008 global financial crisis.
+In the financial sector, they have built a regulated and well-capitalised banking and financial system that protected it from toxic assets prior to the 2008 financial crisis.

 Corruption laws

 In 2002, the government adopted the Prevention of Corruption Act, which led to the setting up of an Independent Commission Against Corruption (ICAC) a few months later.
-The ICAC has the power to detect and investigate corruption and money-laundering offenses and can also confiscate the proceeds of corruption and money laundering.
+The ICAC has the power to detect and investigate corruption and money-laundering offences and can also confiscate the proceeds of corruption and money laundering.
 Corruption is not seen as an obstacle to foreign direct investment.
-Mauritius ranks 45th out of 168 countries in Transparency International’s Corruption Perceptions Index for 2015.
-Mauritius is one of Africa's least corrupt countries.
+Mauritius ranks 55th out of 168 countries in Transparency International’s Corruption Perceptions Index for 2023.